 Many trauma-informed care trainings promote specific strategies including self-care approaches, peer-provided services, arts programs, and comfort rooms to enhance healing and as means to avoid the use of restraint and seclusion.
-In Texas, the Administrative Code offers the following guidelines on restraining and secluding children in General Residential Operations and Residential Treatment Centers.
+In Texas, the Administrative Code offers the following guidelines on utilizing Emergency Behavior Interventions, such as restraints and seclusion, on children in General Residential Operations and Residential Treatment Centers.